max-zaiets/CalculatorWithAnnotations/README.md

 ## CalculatorAnnotation
-Write a calculator using annotations, the annotation passes 2 parameters.Complete documentation of all fields, methods, class constructors using the Documented instruction or documentation comments.
+Write a calculator using annotations, the calculator.annotation passes 2 parameters.Complete documentation of all fields, methods, class constructors using the Documented instruction or documentation comments.
 ## Java Advanced 6.
 Annotations
 ## Завдання 2